Clinical Observation ("Shadowing")

 - You could also ask them to sign the entry in case a given program requires more formal reporting of hours.
 In this case, you might want to keep your log in a notebook.
 Alternatively, you could ask if their office would be willing to put your observation hours, the date, etc. in a brief note on office letterhead, along with the signature of the person you shadowed.
 The latter can be helpful if the person with whom you spent time is no longer there when it comes time for you to apply.

-- Applications through a CAS such as OTCAS, PTCAS, and CASPA, have a section where you formally report your hours.
+Applications through a CAS such as OTCAS, PTCAS, and CASPA, have a section where you formally report your hours.
 In this case, you will enter the information you kept in your log, but each CAS will have its own particular way in which hours must be reported.
 Consult CAS FAQs and application instructions, and follow directions closely.

-- Pre-PT students: closely follow the PTCS directions for verifying and reporting your observation hours.
-PTCAS requires that the person you shadowed confirm your hours within the application itself.
-However, this does not happen until the summer you apply; prior to that, you should still record hours as described above.
-You may or may not need to report hours separately to individual programs, as we've indicated above.
+- Pre-PT: closely follow the PTCS directions for verifying and reporting your observation hours.
+Some programs require hours to be confirmed through PTCAS, and others do not.
+For those that do, verification does not happen until the summer you apply.
+Do not open a PTCAS account until early July of the year you are applying.
+Prior to that, record hours as described above.
+You may need to report hours separately to individual programs, as we've indicated above.

 - Note: you might then still need the given professional whom you shadowed to sign the program's form (usually printed from their website).
 If you have gotten the professional's signature in your log next to the listings of the hours you spent with them, it will save you time and effort if you need to ask them later to sign a formal observation or volunteering form for a given program.